2015 Tikapur massacre

 On 24 August 2015, armed protestors affiliated with the Tharuhat Struggle Committee conducted an attack on security forces in Tikapur, a western city of Nepal.
 Protestors attacked officers attempting to enforce restrictions with axes, scythes, and spears killing eight, including seven police officers and a two-year-old baby.
 Police officer Ram Bihari Tharu was burned alive by the protestors.
 Supreme Court uphold the decision and decided on 16 May 2023 that Resham Lal Chaudhary should remain in prison until Falgun 13, 2094 BS.
-But disgracing the rule of law and ignoring the honourable Supreme Court decision, Council of Ministers of Nepal meeting held on 28 May 2023 decided to recommend Chaudhary for the presidential pardon to be granted on 29 May 2023.
+Council of Ministers of Nepal meeting held on 28 May 2023 decided to recommend Chaudhary for the presidential pardon to be granted on 29 May 2023.
 President of Nepal has granted pardon on 28 May 2023, to be released on 29 May 2023 on the occasion of Republic Day.

 Background

 Minority ethnic groups had been demonstrating across Nepal, saying the new constitution, which would divide the country into seven federal states, would discriminate against them and give them insufficient autonomy.